zeux/zeux.github.io/about.md

 ### qgrep

 [qgrep](http://github.com/zeux/qgrep) is a fast grep that uses an incrementally updated index to perform fast regular-expression based searches in large code bases.
 It uses [RE2](http://code.google.com/p/re2/) and [LZ4](http://code.google.com/p/lz4/) along with a lot of custom optimizations to make sure queries are as fast as possible.
 Additionally it features a Vim plugin for great search experience in the best text editor ;)

+### meshoptimizer

+[meshoptimizer](http://github.com/zeux/meshpoptimizer) is a library that can optimize geometry to render faster on GPUs by reordering vertex/index data.
+The library has algorithms that optimize vertex reuse (resulting in fewer vertex shader invocations), optimize vertex access locality (resulting in fewer cache misses when loading vertex data) and optimize overdraw (resulting in fewer fragment shader invocations).

 ### codesize